-Think you know Orlando?
-If you've only experienced our tourism districts, think again.
-Throughout the area, unique cities and neighborhoods offer outstanding restaurants, vibrant arts and culture, bespoke retailers and outdoor adventures, and the City of Winter Park is one of the best.
-If you haven’t been there yet, you owe yourself a visit — here’s why!
+Throughout the Orlando area, unique neighborhoods, towns and cities offer outstanding dining, vibrant arts and culture, bespoke retailers, and outdoor adventures.
+The City of Winter Park is one of the best thanks in large part to the acclaimed restaurants, shopping, arts and more in the upscale Park Avenue District.
+If you haven’t been there yet, you owe yourself a visit — here’s why.

 Today, Winter Park’s epicenter is Park Avenue, a tree-lined, cobblestoned street bursting with acclaimed eateries, museums and some of the Orlando area’s best shopping.
-The city also has much for outdoor enthusiasts, including a robust parks system and a gorgeous chain of lakes.
+The city also has much for outdoor enthusiasts, including a robust parks system and the gorgeous Winter Park Chain of Lakes.

-To really experience Winter Park, you’ll want to stick around for a few days, and one of the best places to do it is The Alfond Inn.
-Owned and operated by Rollins College, it boasts 112 guest rooms, a full range of amenities (including a pool) and a riveting art collection.
+To really experience Winter Park, you’ll want to stick around for a few days.
+One of the best places to do so is The Alfond Inn.
+Owned by Rollins College, the recently renovated, AAA Four Diamond property boasts 112 guest rooms, a full range of amenities (including a pool) and a riveting art collection.
 What’s more, all of the hotel’s profits endow a scholarship program at Rollins.

-Shopaholics will love Winter Park’s exquisite array of retailers, many of which are on and near Park Avenue.
-For instance, homegrown boutiques like Tuni and John Craig will have adults looking their best, while Tugboat & The Bird and Bebe’s and Liz’s will do the same for children.
+Shopaholics will adore Winter Park’s exquisite array of retailers, many of which are on and near Park Avenue.
+For instance, homegrown boutiques like Tuni Trendy + Chic and John Craig Clothier will have adults looking their best, while Tugboat & The Bird and Bebe’s and Liz’s will do the same for children.

 You’ll also find outposts from nationally recognized retailers Lilly Pulitzer and J. McLaughlin.
 Both are part of the lineup at Shops on Park, which offers 20,000 square feet of shopping and dining on Park Avenue.

-And yes, you can buy more than clothes in Winter Park!
-Specialty merchants include Peterbrooke Chocolatier, Williams-Sonoma and Writer’s Block Bookstore, to name a few.
+And yes, you can buy more than clothes in Winter Park.
+Specialty merchants include The Ancient Olive Gourmet, Bang & Olufsen Winter Park, The Farmacy, Peterbrooke Chocolatier, Williams-Sonoma and Writer’s Block Bookstore, to name a few.
 On Saturdays, the city offers even more unique shopping at the Winter Park Farmers’ Market.

 For still more retail opportunities, make the short drive from Park Avenue to Winter Park Village.
 The outdoor shopping center has a host of stores and restaurants, plus one of the area's best movie theaters.

-Feed your inner artist at Winter Park’s galleries and museums, including Rollins College's Cornell Fine Arts Museum, which offers free admission.
-This facility’s collection — more than 5,500 pieces from the ancient to modern periods — is so expansive that a portion is displayed as the Alfond Collection of Contemporary Art at The Alfond Inn.
+Feed your inner artist at Winter Park’s galleries and museums, including Rollins Museum of Art, which offers free admission.
+This facility’s collection — more than 5,700 pieces from the ancient to modern periods — is so expansive that a portion is displayed as the Alfond Collection of Contemporary Art at The Alfond Inn.

 Winter Park also hosts two annual, outdoor art shows.
-In March, the Winter Park Sidewalk Art Festival attracts more than 200 artists — and 350,000 guests — to Park Avenue and adjacent Central Park, while October's Winter Park Autumn Art Festival exclusively features Florida artists.
+In March, the Winter Park Sidewalk Art Festival attracts more than 200 artists to Park Avenue and adjacent Central Park, while October's Winter Park Autumn Art Festival exclusively features Florida artists.
 Admission to both is free.

 If live theater is more your thing, book a date at The Winter Park Playhouse.
-Just blocks from Park Avenue, the 123-seat venue is the only professional musical theater in Florida.
-And at Casa Feliz, you can enjoy live music and a tour of the historic home on Sunday afternoons.
+Just blocks from Park Avenue, the 123-seat venue is one of the few professional musical theaters in Florida.
+And at Casa Feliz, you can enjoy a tour of the historic home on Tuesdays and Thursdays.

-Winter Park's chain of lakes — 12 in all — includes 2,781 acres of pristine waterways, and the Winter Park Scenic Boat Tour is a fun, relaxing way to experience it.
+The Winter Park Chain of Lakes — 12 in all — includes 2,781 acres of pristine waterways, and the Winter Park Scenic Boat Tour is a fun, relaxing way to experience it.
 You’ll see all manner of wildlife, not to mention multimillion-dollar mansions, during the narrated, one-hour excursions, which also go past Rollins College and Kraft Azalea Gardens.